A guide to renting one of our homes

 When can I view the property?

 We will try and arrange access for you to view the property in the first week that it is empty, providing that it is safe to do so.
+We can offer virtual viewings in some cases where access is restricted.
 It is important to keep an open mind at the viewing, as it is unlikely you will be seeing the finished product.
 We will try and give you as much information as possible as to what work we will do before its ready to let.

 Will you decorate the property?